kptdev/kpt/docs/design-docs/03-pipeline-merge.md

 **Local**: Local fork of the package on disk.

-Firstly, we need to define the identity of the function in order to uniquely identify them across three sources and perform a 3-way merge.
-In order to identify the instance of a function, we should add a new optional field `name` to function definition.
+Firstly, we need to define the identity of the function in order to uniquely identify a function across three sources to perform a 3-way merge.
+In order to reliably identify the instance of a function, we should add a new optional field `name` to function definition.

 Here is the merge keys used by update logic to identify function in the order of precedence: